nolanlawson/dotjs-2016/readme.md

 ???

-Ian Hickson, then of Opera, says very bluntly that they were scared Silverlight (then known as Project Avalon) would offer a better experience than the web and eventually overtake it.
+Ian Hickson, then of Opera, says very bluntly that they were scared that Microsoft Silverlight (then known as Project Avalon) would offer a better experience than the web and eventually overtake it.

 ---